kangyu-california/PersistentWindows/Help.md

   | -prompt_session_restore | Ask the user before restoring the window layout upon resuming the last session.
 This may help reduce the total restore time for remote desktop sessions on slow internet connections.
   | -delay_restart 5 | Restart PersistentWindows in 5 seconds.
 This option should only be used in case normal start of PersistentWindows fails.
   | -delay_auto_capture 1.0 | Adjust the lag between window move event and auto-capture to 1.0 second, the default lag is 3~4 seconds.
   | *-delay_auto_restore 2.5* | Adjust the lag between monitor on/off event and auto-restore to 2.5 seconds (the default lag is 1 second).
-This option helps to work around conflict of window restore between Win11 and PW, or the monitor fails to go to sleep due to the restore starting too early.
+This option helps to work around conflict between Windows built-in restore and PW restore.
+This option may also help if the monitor fails to go to sleep due to the restore starting too early.
   | -redraw_desktop | Redraw the whole desktop after a restore, in case some window workarea is not refreshed
   | -fix_zorder=1   | Preserve the window Z-order for automatic restores.
 The Z-order of a window indicates the window's position in a stack of overlapping windows.
   | -fix_offscreen_window=0 | Turn off auto correction of off-screen windows